AN/SEQ-3 Laser Weapon System: History

-Design and development of LaWS began in March of 2007 and was headed by Naval Surface Warfare Center (NSWC) Dahlgren with several universities and industrial firms.
+Design and development of LaWS began in March 2007 and was headed by Naval Surface Warfare Center (NSWC) Dahlgren with several universities and industrial firms.
 In 2010, Kratos Defense & Security Solutions was awarded an $11 million contract to support the NSWC in the development of LaWS for the U.S. Navy's Directed Energy and Electric Weapon Systems (DE&EWS) program.
 The May 24, 2010 NSWC test used a close-in weapon control system to enable the beam director to track an unmanned aerial vehicle target.

 The LaWS was to be installed on USS Ponce in summer 2014 for a 12-month trial deployment.
 The Navy spent about $40 million over the past six years on research, development, and testing of the laser weapon.
 It is directed to targets by the Phalanx CIWS radar.
 With tests going well, the Navy expected to deploy a laser weapon operationally between 2017 and 2021 with an effective range of 1 mi.
 The exact level of power the LaWS will use is unknown but estimated between 15–50 Kilowatt (kW) for engaging small aircraft and high-speed boats.
 Directed-energy weapons are being pursued for economic reasons, as they can be fired for as little as one dollar per shot, while conventional gun rounds and missiles can cost thousands of dollars each.
 The Navy has a history of testing energy weapons, including megawatt chemical lasers in the 1980s.
 Their chemicals were found to be too hazardous for shipboard use, so they turned to less powerful fiber solid-state lasers.
 Other types can include slab solid state and free electron lasers.
 The LaWS benefitted from commercial laser developments, with the system basically being six welding lasers "strapped together" that, although they don't become a single beam, all converge on the target at the same time.
 It generates 33 kW in testing, with follow-on deployable weapons generating 60–100 kW mounted on a Littoral Combat Ship or to destroy fast-attack boats, drones, manned aircraft, and anti-ship cruise missiles out to a few miles.
 In the short term, the LaWS will act as a short-range, self-defense system against drones and boats, while more powerful lasers in the future should have enough power to destroy anti-ship missiles; Navy slab lasers have been tested at 105 kW with increases to 300 kW planned.
 Laser weapons like the LaWS are meant to complement other missile and gun-based defense systems rather than replace them.
 While lasers are significantly cheaper and have virtually unlimited magazines, their beams can be disrupted by atmospheric and weather conditions (especially when operating at the ocean's surface) and are restricted to line-of-sight firing to continuously keep the beam on target.
 More conventional systems will remain in place for larger and longer-range targets that require the use of kinetic defense.